varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-3-dir/contracts.md

 ### Call contracts
 A [call contract](https://www.investopedia.com/terms/c/calloption.asp) gives the option contract buyer the right, but not the obligation, to purchase 100 shares of `XYZ` (per contract) from the seller at a particular price per share (called the strike price $K$) at some point in the future (called the expiration date).
 In the case of [American](https://www.investopedia.com/terms/a/americanoption.asp) style [call contracts](https://www.investopedia.com/terms/c/calloption.asp), the option buyer can exercise their right at any point between when the contract was purchased and the expiration date.
 On the other hand, buyers of [European](https://www.investopedia.com/terms/e/europeanoption.asp) style contracts can only exercise their right on the expiration date.
 The right to purchase shares of `XYZ` at $K$ USD/share is not free; the option buyer pays a premium per contract to the option seller for this right.

-The profit that a call contract buyer experiences, denoted by $V$, depends upon the difference between the share price of `XYZ` and the strike price $K$ of the contract:
+The profit that a call contract buyer experiences, denoted by $V_{c}$, depends upon the difference between the share price of `XYZ` and the strike price $K$ of the contract (contract payoff) and how much the call contract costs:

 ````{prf:definition} Call Contract Payoff for Contract Holder
 :label: defn-PL-call-contract